Tracking Report on Specific Indicators for 2020/2021

 - Other persons may be invited only with the favourable opinion of the majority of the members of the Board present.

-- It should thus be noted that this structure includes representatives of students, teaching and non-teaching staff, auxiliary teaching and non-teaching staff and the labour union.
+Thus, this structure includes representatives of students, teaching and non-teaching staff, auxiliary teaching and non-teaching staff and the labour union.

-- Article 130, paragraph 1 of the Charter establishes the composition of the Senate, which is composed of 75% teaching and research staff and 25% student representatives.
+Article 130, paragraph 1 of the Charter establishes the composition of the Senate, which comprises 75% teaching and research staff and 25% student representatives.
 All members of the Senate, without exception, are elected by universal, direct and secret ballot of all tenured teaching and research staff and of all students, respecting the representation quotas by faculty.
 Article 136(4) also establishes that the Senate meetings may be attended by (a) the Director of the General Secretarial Department of the University, (b) the Administrative General Director, and (c) individually, at the invitation of the Senate, depending on the agenda of the meeting, the CUDS Director, Deans and heads of the University’s functional structures and departments.

 - According to art.
 4.1 of the regulations of the University of Bucharest’s Commission for Evaluation and Quality Assurance (CEAC), students, teachers and the trade union have representatives in the CEAC.